mgeraci/emmm/README.md

 # emmm

-The website for Errol Morris, Waffles, and Drinking Vinegar, a movie marathon.
+The website for "Errol Morris & Waffles & Drinking Vinegars: a club."

 ## code